yashsavalia1/aws-pcap/README.md

 ## Description

-CloudPCap is a packet-capture software that is desigend to work in cloud environments.
+CloudP🧢 is a packet-capture software that is desigend to work in cloud environments.
 Specifically, we set up the packet-capture software using AWS ec2 and AWS Traffic Mirroring.

 In algorithmic / high frequency trading, algorithms will oftentimes be set up to trade once certain indicators are met.
 This means that the tick-to-trade time is crucial.
 In other words, it is very important for traders to enter trades as quickly as possible upon receiving relevant market data.
 Traders can analyze their tick-to-trade time by tracking their incoming and outgoing packets using ```tcpdump```.
 Many trading shops and firms are able to spend thousands on expensive hardware, data feeds, etc, allowing them to efficiently trade (and analyze incoming / outgoing packets).